What is the Cost of Living in Dubai 2026?

 ItemAverage Cost (AED)

-International schools dominate the education space in Dubai.
+International schools dominate the education landscape for expatriate families.

 Education LevelAnnual Fees (AED*)